 In retail, a lack of capital can be down to an oversupply of stock or dead stock that’s difficult to get off the shelves.
 Keep a close eye on your sales figures, carefully predict your stock levels and keep your stock rotating by hosting a variety of sales.
 It’s better to reduce your margins on stock, than it is to let it sit on the shelves while your expenses continue to run.

 Just like managing an oversupply of stock, it’s important not to spend capital in areas that don’t measurably affect the business.
 Throwing good money after bad in a “sunken cost fallacy”, in hope that it’ll turn around just leads to money running down the drain.
 If something isn’t working, cut your losses and move on.

 When everyone asks how business is going, it’s tempting to display a sense of success.
 This can end up in unnecessarily spending money on furniture, equipment, hotels, a company car or fine dining at the company’s expense.
-While it’s important to fit out your business, reward your staff and keep motivation high, keeping an eye on expenses and looking for good value will help maintain capital in the business, allowing you to weather through the unexpected tougher times.
+While it’s important to fit out your business, reward your employees and keep motivation high, keeping an eye on expenses and looking for good value will help maintain capital in the business, allowing you to weather through the unexpected tougher times.

 If you need to purchase new equipment, make sure you have a set ROI calculation to justify the purchase and at what point it’ll pay for itself.
 Having equipment idle costs you money and opportunity, as the funds could have been spent elsewhere to generate revenue.

 If your products are paid by invoices, it’s important that you don’t let invoices trail behind.
 Keep on top of your invoices and have clearly defined rules as to when payment needs to be made, what the consequences are and how they can be rectified.